HugoBlox/theme-academic-cv/content/project/BIDIRECTIONAL-NEURAL-NETWORK/index.md

 slides: ""
 ---

-We apply bidirectional neural network to SFEW database on face emotion recognition.
-The paper was posted to ABSs2020 conference.
+Assignment 1 of COMP4660 where We apply bidirectional neural network to SFEW database on face emotion recognition.